-Alan Bell started the organization, Black Jack because he sought to unify queer African American men, educate others, and enjoy sex parties.
+Alan Bell started the organization Black Jack because he sought to unify queer African American men, educate others, and enjoy sex parties.
 In 1986, the group was formed because there were no places that implemented the message of Minority AIDS Project, which was the first community-based HIV/AIDS organization established and managed by people of color in the United States.
-Safer sex was not attractive to many gay men during this time, which was also the time of the AIDS crisis.
-Among African Americans, safer sex was often done in the dark because it became the butt of cruel jokes.
-Black health-conscious gays did not have a place where they could meet and socialize comfortably, because the baths and bars were full of scrutinizing party drug users and barebackers.
+Safe sex was not attractive to many gay men during this time despite the AIDS crisis.
+Among African Americans, safe sex was often practiced in the dark because it often became subject to cruel jokes or backlash — black health-conscious gay men did not have a place where they could meet and socialize comfortably, especially since gay bath houses and bars were typically full of scrutinizing party drug users and barebackers.

-Inside one of these safe sex meetings, members can do a multitude of things.
-To break the ice in the room, the television will usually be playing a black gay porno for those who want to watch and/or masturbate.
+Inside one of these safe sex meetings, members could do a multitude of things.
+To break the ice in the room, the television would usually be playing black gay pornography for those who wanted to watch and/or masturbate.
 Members were encouraged to bring videotapes of their own if they pleased.
-Usually, people would be in the back, masturbating to themselves; others would engage in mutual masturbation.
+Usually, people would be in the back, masturbating by themselves or engaging in mutual masturbation with others.
 There were also others who simply walked around and watched.
-Before everybody got deep into sex, Bell —leader of the organization— would cease all activities for five to six minutes.
-With all the attention on him, he would proceed to give a lesson on safer sex to everyone, which sometimes included condom demonstrations.
+Before everybody got engrossed in the night's activities, Bell —leader of the organization— would cease all activities for five to six minutes.
+With all the attention on him, he would proceed to give a lesson on safe sex to everyone, which sometimes included condom demonstrations.
 After he was finished, everyone resumed whatever they were doing.
 Condoms were then distributed for those who wanted to have anal sex.
 Soft drinks, beer, wine coolers, chips, and cookies would be provided as well.
 By the end of the evening, some people would have made friends and exchanged phone numbers.

-“The Last Jack” was presumably the last “safe-sex meeting”, which was held on Friday, September 1, 1989, in Hollywood.
+“The Last Jack” was presumably the last safe-sex meeting, held on Friday, September 1, 1989 in Hollywood.
 After this, the club was to cut back on its regular schedule of meetings and only host special events.
-This policy seemed to have changed when the February 1990 issue released with the title, “And You Thought We Had Died”.
+This policy seemed to have changed when the February 1990 issue was released with the title, “And You Thought We Had Died”.
 The first Black Jack safe-sex meeting of the 90s was on Friday, February 2, 1990.
-Admission was $8 for those who mailed checks in advance, while the general price was $12.